Theo1555/Practical/Getting-Started.md

 3. Access to your phone to complete the account-linking process.

 ## Choose how to use WhatsApp
-You can access WhatsApp on your computer in two ways
+You can access WhatsApp on your computer in two ways:

 ### WhatsApp Desktop
-1. Download and install the WhatsApp application on your computer, either a Windows pc or a Mac.
+1. Download and install the WhatsApp application on your computer, either a Windows Pc or a Mac.
 2. Open the application, then proceed to link with your WhatsApp account.

 ### WhatsApp Web